ionic-team/stencil-site/src/docs/telemetry.md

 ### How Do I Opt-Out?

-You may opt out-by running the following command in the root of your project directory:
+You may opt-out by running the following command in the root of your project directory:

 `npx stencil telemetry off`